Program Integrity Rule

 Carthage College seeks to resolve all student concerns in a timely and effective manner.
 To that end, this complaint process serves as an ongoing means for students to discuss concerns or register formal complaints that pertain to alleged violations of State consumer protection laws that include but are not limited to fraud and false advertising; alleged violations of State laws or rules relating to the licensure of postsecondary institutions; and complaints relating to the quality of education or other State or accreditation requirements.

-The Offices of the Provost, Dean of Students, Admissions, Business Services, Registrar, and Student Financial Planning all provide specific administrative means to address and resolve most if not all of the questions and concerns you may have.
+The Offices of the Provost, Dean of Students, Admissions, Business Services, Registrar, and Student Financial Services all provide specific administrative means to address and resolve most if not all of the questions and concerns you may have.
 The contact information for each of these Offices is provided below:

 Office of the Provost (academic programs, accreditation)